 CARES Act FAQs for Employees

-More details about the special distributions and loan provisions made possible by the CARES Act.
+More details about the special distributions and loan provisions made possible by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Q: What is a Coronavirus-Related Distribution (CRD)?